 As a coalition dedicated to advancing environmental justice, we focus our organizing and outreach on communities of color and low-income communities who are both most likely to live closest to, and are disproportionately impacted by, pollution and other environmental burdens.

-The environmental justice movement has deep roots in both the civil rights and labor movements.
+The environmental justice movement of the United States has deep roots in both the civil rights and labor movements.
 This alignment of ideas and actions seeks to address the disproportionate environmental burdens faced by marginalized communities.

 As Dr. Robert Bullard, who is known as the “Father of the Environmental Justice Movement”, articulated in July 1999, “environmental justice incorporates the idea that we are just as much concerned about wetlands, birds and wilderness areas, but we’re also concerned with urban habitats, where people live in cities, about reservations, about things that are happening along the US-Mexican border, about children that are being poisoned by lead in housing and kids playing outside in contaminated playgrounds.”
 His definition underscores the intersection of social, economic, and environmental struggles.